mobiusml/external-doc-test/source/index.rst

 .. csv-table:: Product overview
-   :header: "Product name", "Functionality", "Available on"
+   :header: "Product name", "Functionality", "Version"
    :widths: 10, 40, 10

-   "Keywording", "Tag images with more than 5000 general keywords", "Android CPU, Android Snapdragon, iOS, On Premise" "Aesthetics", "Estimate image aesthetics (based on professional curators' style)", "Android CPU, On Premise" "Keyword search", "Search for similar images in the feature space of a query keyword", "Android CPU" "Similarity search", "Search for similar images in the feature space by a query image", "Android CPU, On Premise" "Customization", "Add custom keywords and/or style", "Android CPU, On Premise"
+   "Keywording", "Tag images with more than 5000 general keywords", "v1" "Aesthetics", "Estimate image aesthetics (based on professional curators' style)", "v1" "Keyword search", "Search for similar images in the feature space of a query keyword", "v1" "Similarity search", "Search for similar images in the feature space by a query image", "v1" "Customization", "Add custom keywords and/or style", "v1"

 .. toctree::